rahulvaish/RecommendationSystems-Python/README.md

   - <a href='#movie-recommender-using-collaborative-filtering'>Movie Recommender-Collaborative Filtering</a>
   - <a href='#movie-recommender-using-contentbased-filtering'>Movie Recommender-Contentbased Filtering</a>
   - <a href='#grocery-recommender-using-apriori-algorithm'>Grocery Recommender-Apriori Algorithm</a>
-  - <a href='#restaurant-recommender-using-popularity-similarity-approach'>Restaurant Recommender-Popularity SimilarityGrocery</a>
+  - <a href='#restaurant-recommender-using-popularity-similarity-approach'>Restaurant Recommender-Popularity Similarity Approach</a>

  <hr>